 Overall, if you're an active person who goes hiking, climbing and biking regularly, the Border Collie is your ideal companion dog.
 They will never let you down.
 But, unfortunately, you're more likely to struggle to keep up with this medium-sized dog.

 Centuries of herding made the Border Collie a confident dog who can make its own decisions if necessary.
 However, they have an independent streak if their human isn't providing guidance.

-Training can become arduous if the Border Collie doesn't sense any clear direction.
+Training can become arduous if the Border Collie lacks clear direction.
 Don't be fooled by their cute looks: The Border Collie is a true mastermind, and they're strong-willed.
 They require consistent, calm and strong leadership.
 This dog will sense uneasiness and timidness rather quickly, and you won't do them or yourself a service by choosing them as your dog.